ttscoff/howzit_old/README.md

 - Wrap output with option (`-w COLUMNS`) to specify width (default 80, 0 to disable)
 - Use `@run()`, `@copy()`, and `@open()` to perform actions within a build notes file
 - Set iTerm 2 marks on section titles for navigation when paging is disabled

+## Shell Integration

+I personally like to alias `bld` to `howzit -r`.
+If you define a function in your shell, you can have it default to "build" but accept an alternate argument.
+There's an example for Fish included, and in Bash it would be as simple as `howzit -r ${1:build}`.

+For completion you can use `howzit -L` to list all sections, and `howzit -T` to list all "runnable" sections (sections containing an @directive).
+Completion examples for Fish are included in the `fish` directory.

 ## Author